domcross/fhem-skill/README.md

 ## Usage

 Say something like "Hey Mycroft, turn on living room lights".
 Currently available commands are "turn (on|off) <device>" and "status <device>".
-Matching to Fhem entity names is done by scanning the Fhem API and looking for the closest matching alias name.
+Matching to Fhem entity names is done by scanning the Fhem API and looking for the closest matching device ID or alias name.
 The matching is fuzzy (thanks to the `fuzzywuzzy` module) so it should find the right entity most of the time, even if Mycroft didn't quite get what you said.
-I have further expanded this to also look at groups as well as lights.
-This way if you say turn on the office light, it will do the group and not just 1 light, this can easily be modified to your preference by just removing group's from the fuzzy logic in the code.

 ## Supported Phrases/Entities
 Currently the phrases are: